ppvalluri09/TestFunDo/README.md

 <h1>Why does one need any Ballot coins in the first place?</h1>

-   People can use these remianing Ballot coins to get subsidy on the Government bills like Gas, Electricity, etc.
+   <b>People can use these remaining Ballot coins to get subsidy on the Government bills like Gas, Electricity, etc.</b>